Javiani/Validator/README.md

 # Validator

->A lightweight and flexible Javascript validation module.
+>A lightweight and flexible Javascript module to validate UI.

 >**Version** :`2.0.0`